How I-246 Filing Fee Relief Could Unlock New Deportation Options

 Learn How a Writ of Mandamus Can Help

-• Involuntary manslaughter: Involves unintentional killing resulting from reckless or criminally negligent behavior, such as a fatal car accident caused by drunk driving or careless conduct.
+• Involuntary manslaughter: Involves an unintentional killing resulting from reckless or criminally negligent conduct.
+Common scenarios include fatal accidents caused by drunk driving, careless firearm handling, or failure to comply with safety regulations in workplaces or public spaces.

 Promotional Banner